hbkagitha/DA-Portfolio/README.md

 #### Creating Metrics in Power BI

-- Understanding and defining different metrics.
+- Understanding and defining different metrics like presence%,WFH% and Sickleave%.
 - Creating specific metrics like work-from-home and sick leave percentages.
 - Utilizing calculated columns and measures for accurate data representation.